 U-Turn Hotel has a vintage clothes shop in the lobby and one of the nicest restaurants in Pushkar on the roof.
 The next day I googled ‘best coffee in Pushkar’ and it told me about a place called Coffee Temple which I didn’t

-The French press coffee was so good, as was the food.
+The French press coffee was fantastic, as was the food.
 I only had a plain meal as I was prepping for my food tour but the avocado toast looked like the perfect brunch.

 I can’t lie, I only came to Sixth Sense Restaurant to nose at the inside of Inn Seventh Heaven but I was happy to find some of the best food in Pushkar inside.

 The food in this Pushkar restaurant was very tasty and only set me back 140 rupees.
-I was the only person in the restaurant
+I was the only person there

 Shri Venkatesh Restaurant